 Your business didn’t just fall into your lap, so don’t expect passing it on to a new owner will be any easier.
 Whether you are looking to retire or want to have a plan in place in the event of your passing, you will need legally-binding documents in place if you wish to see your dream outlive you.

 It won’t require quite the same time invest as did getting your business off the ground, but you must be sure to tailor your plan to the specifics of your business and your desires for it.
 Will it be left to your heirs?
 Will your business partners buy out your shares?
 Will you find an outside buyer?
 Whatever your goal, there are a variety of pitfalls in the road ahead:

 - Looking to sell?
-If you haven’t set your business up with the right LIFT Foundation (legal, financial, insurance, and tax), your business may be sellable for only a fraction of what it would otherwise be worth.
+If you haven’t set your business up with the right foundation (legal, financial, risk management, and tax), your business may be sellable for only a fraction of what it would otherwise be worth.

 - Partner buyout?
 You need to make sure they will have the cash flow required to purchase the share of ownership left to your heirs, or have another plan in place like having the transfer be funded by life insurance proceeds designated for that purpose.